dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     object, and not necessarily to try to force a certain answer.*

 2.  **Calculate the static type of the matched value.** A pattern always occurs in the context of some matched value.
-For pattern variable declarations and assignments, this is the initializer.
+For pattern variable declarations including inside for and for-in loops, this is the initializer.
+For pattern assignments, it's the assigned value.
 For switches and if-case constructs, it's the value being matched.

     Using the pattern's type schema as a context type (if not in a matching